brainpolislab/TDA-Graph-Mapping-Framework/Application/READme.md

    In this scenario, all patient distance distributions were concatenated and compared with the reference distance distribution.
 2. _HC vs ROP vs ROD vs CHR_
    In this scenario, each distance distribution was considered individually.

+If the second assessment reveals any significant disparities among distance distributions, a subsequent Post-Hoc analysis has been conducted.
+At this point, the objective is to identify a combination of Cover parameters that exhibits notable statistical differences among each distribution.